teelinsan/minimal-rest-microservice/README.md

 --------

-# Run the example
+# Run the microservice
 Run the following command in the root folder of the project (need docker and docker-composed installed).
 ```
 docker-compose up
 ```

-# Consult the documentation
+# Consult the API documentation
-To cosult the API documentation just type the following address in a browser.
+To consult the API documentation just type the following address in a browser.
 ```
 http://localhost:2020/v1.0/ui/
 ```

+# Customize the microservice